 The Waterloo Region economy has consistently outperformed its peers and the national and Ontario economies.
 Economic diversity is the defining characteristic of the area, known globally as a successful high tech cluster while simultaneously being one of Canada’s most manufacturing-intensive communities and the headquarters location for significant insurance and financial operations.
 Representative of this, Canada’s Technology Triangle is home to BlackBerry™, a major Toyota plant, and a constellation of insurance companies, including the Canadian headquarters for Manulife and Sun Life Financial.
-In September 2008, Canadian Business Magazine ranked the Waterloo Region and Guelph as the best place to do business in English speaking Canada.

 Key dimensions of the success of Canada’s Technology Triangle Inc are the economic development collaborations which John forged with the area’s outstanding post-secondary educational institutions – the University of Waterloo, Wilfrid Laurier University, nearby University of Guelph, and Conestoga College Institute of Technology and Advanced Learning.
 Few economic regions have established such close and profitable interaction among academic institutions, business and government.